Welcome from the Associate Dean of Research in the College of Health Sciences

 Health care is changing.
-Although clinical care will always be at the center of patient care, the Affordable Care Act has pointed towards a new focus on implementing practices that lower costs and advance care options through prevention, monitoring of health and cost-effective care.
+The Affordable Care Act has pointed towards a new focus on implementing practices that lower costs and advance care options through prevention, monitoring of health and cost-effective care.

 At the University of Delaware College of Health Sciences, our research and education programs focus on Prevention, Monitoring of Health and Rehabilitation.
-These focus areas are linked with clinical care, but exist peripheral to it and work collaboratively with hospitals and medical schools to advance patient care.
 We seek to find new ways to help patients avoid getting sick, or if ill, better ways to be diagnosed and recover through advanced rehabilitation approaches.
-We want to address the needs of patients before they enter the health care system, and to help them recover and exit the health care system as efficiently and healthy as possible.

-Our long-term goal is to contribute to developing a "Healthy Delaware" and developing best practices that advance health care across the nation and across the globe.
+Our long term goal is to help contribute to developing a ‘Healthy Delaware’ and developing best practices that advance health care across the nation and across the globe.

 We welcome you to the College of Health Sciences!